The Ultimate Guide: How to Write TV & YouTube Commercials

 The Ad can be aired to make people aware of a product or service and get people excited about it.

-According to the manual concepts, one needs to design the commercial that serves the ad’s purpose.
+According to the manual concepts, one needs to design a commercial that serves the ad’s purpose.

 For example, an ad on the conservation of nature has to be emotional to persuade the audience of its importance.

-The Ad can urge the audience to take action, such as go to the website or a physical store and buy the product or at least enquire about it.
+The Ad can urge the audience to take action, such as go to the website or a physical store and buying the product or at least enquiring about it.

 For example, a commercial about a cellphone has to end in a way that people will flock to enquire about it.